 Working with Balances and Addresses

-Anchorage organizes assets in vaults (logical storages) and wallets (addresses of specific assets within vault).
-Typically create separate vault for each client:
+Anchorage organizes assets into vaults (logical storage containers) and wallets (specific asset addresses within a vault).
+Typically, a separate vault is created for each client:

-// Get balance of specific asset in vault
+// Get balance of a specific asset in a vault

 async function getVaultBalance(